bishabosha/tiger-site-gen/_docs/articles/004 - the-case-for-operation-mirrors.md

 If instead you prefer a purely functional style, then perhaps you would use an alternative server builder, that is specialized to an effect type.

+> Another choice is to drop effect-polymorphism, and instead extract a concrete effect type from the result of each method.
+This is the approach of [smithy4s-deriving](https://github.com/neandertech/smithy4s-deriving).
+Arguably this is more in alignment with the user's expectation - but makes interpretation less flexible.

 ## A Call to Action

-At Scalar conference after the talk there was a lot of interest in this concept.
+At Scalar 2024 after my talk there was a lot of interest in this concept.

 If you are interested in developing the idea for operation mirrors, I invite you to participate at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror) where we can develop more examples that push the boundaries of what is possible, discover the optimal API representation, and identify any shortcomings.

-My aim overall would be to publish a small prototype, then propose possibly for inclusion in the language itself.
+One big decision is how to represent the metadata, should annotations be kept as-is, or perhaps converted to a more simple type-level representation?

 My view is that we should stay opinionated. e.g. the built-in `scala.deriving.Mirror` type-classes only work for a small subset of data structures.
 This makes them predicatable and overall a simpler programming model.

-So correspondingly I think a small subset of trait "shaped" should be supported, rather than a kitchen sink.
+So correspondingly I think a small subset of trait "shapes" should be supported, rather than a kitchen sink.

 Let's find out together.